 Create and connect instance

-The following explains how to create and connect instances in the Bare Metal Server service.
+Here is how to create and connect an instance in the Bare Metal Server service.

 Create instance